test-prof/test-prof/docs/recipes/any_fixture.md

 ## DSL

-We provide an optional _syntactic sugar_ (through Refinement) to make it easier to define fixtures:
+We provide an optional _syntactic sugar_ (through Refinement) to make it easier to define fixtures and use callbacks:

 ```ruby
 require "test_prof/any_fixture/dsl"